whosonfirst/go-whosonfirst-pip-v2/README.md

 ## Important

 This package lacks normal Go documentation for packages and methods.
 Also normal Go tests.
-Both are on the list but in the meantime there is documentation (-ish) below.
+Both are on the list (and contributions for either would be welcome) but in the meantime there is documentation (-ish) below.

 ## Differences from "v1"